N15 road (Ireland): Route

 The N15 commences halfway across Lifford Bridge (which crosses the River Foyle between County Donegal and County Tyrone), continuing the route of the A38 (from Strabane on the east side of the river).
 In Lifford, west of the River Foyle, the N14 meets the N15, ending at a junction in the town centre.
 The N15 leaves to the southwest, changing to run west at the point just west of Clady.
 It continues west through Castlefin, Liscooley and Killygordon to reach Stranorlar.

 In Stranorlar, the N13 commences, leaving the N15 to head north, with the N15 itself turning southwest to cross the River Finn to enter Ballybofey.
-From here, it continues southwest through the mountains and Barnesmore Gap (passing southeast of Bluestack Mountain) towards Donegal Town.
-East of the town itself, the N56 road starts at a junction on the N15 and runs around the north of the town, with the N15 turning to the south, to bypass the eastern side of Donegal Town.
+From here, it continues southwest through the mountains and Barnesmore Gap (passing southeast of the Bluestack Mountains) towards Donegal Town.
+East of the town itself, the N56 road starts at a junction on the N15 and runs around the north of the town and is the main coastal route for County Donegal, with the N15 then turning to the south, to bypass the eastern side of Donegal Town.
 The N15 crosses the Drumenny Burn on the eastern outskirts of Donegal Town.

 South of Donegal Town, the N15 passes by Ballintra to the west.
 Further south, the route follows a road opened in 2006, bypassing Ballyshannon to the east and crossing the River Erne on a viaduct.